-This new Master of Science is delivered in English and aims at international students who want to acquire interdisciplinary skills to evolve in the field of Comparative Effectiveness Research.
+This new Master’s of Science is delivered in English and aims at international students who want to acquire interdisciplinary skills to evolve in the field of Comparative Effectiveness Research.
 The programme is limited to 30 students, a small group size that will allow professors to use highly interactive and innovative teaching methods including work in small groups.
 The goal of the programme is to acquire strong skills in methods, epidemiology, clinical epidemiology, biostatistics and public health.

-Internships will strengthen the connection and pooling of research discoveries between the academic and non-academic partners, encourage the acquisition of the transferable skills needed to succeed in a 21-century research setting and ensure a smooth transition to the professional world.
+Internships will strengthen the connection and pooling of research discoveries between the academic and non-academic partners, encourage the acquisition of the transferable skills needed to succeed in a 21-century research setting and ensure a smooth transition into the professional world.

 The awarding of the Master’s degree will depend on successful completion of the formalised courses, the internship and the thesis defence.